matxpg/Team-Neural-Networks/README.md

   >- Linear Classifier
   >- Uses Linear predictor function combining set of weights with the feature vector
   >- Online learning - process data in piece by piece fashion (ie in order that input is given, not having entire input avail from start)
+  >- Can reduce to simpler models given certain parameter

 **Multilayer Perceptron:**
   >- Multi-layers of computational units conected in feed-forward manner
   >- Each neuron in a layer has direct connections to neurons in subsequent layer
+  >- Use of dropout layer to prevent overfitting
   >- Sigmoid Function  (Common activation function)
   >- **Back-propagation**
   >- >- Output values compared with correct answers to find value of some error function, and then the error is fed back through the network, and the weights of each connection are adjusted in order to reduce the value of the error function.
 Cycles of this eventually converge to a state where the error of the calculations is small.